mcharouk/aws/DevelopingOnAWS/Synopsis.md

 * what issues could interfer with user's experiences.
 Track those potential issues with metrics, alarms...
 * improve performance.
 Performance has a direct impact on revenue. infra revenue + customer satisfaction

+## XRay

+* for lambda
+  * only check checkbox to enable XRay
+  * additional code for sub segments, annotations
+* for others
+  * install x Ray agent as daemon
+  * use X Ray SDK to activate it